-Children often announce random likes and dislikes which often don’t mean anything.
-Here’s some tips to get them to eat their vegetables.
+Children often announce random likes and dislikes which often don’t mean anything – but there are some tips you can use to get them to eat their vegetables.

-1.Be a good role model for eating: If you want your children to eat vegetables then you need to eat them, AND be seen to eat them by your children AND be seen to like them.
-So eat green beans and say ‘These are so crunchy’
+If you want your children to eat vegetables, then you need to eat them, AND be seen to eat them by your children AND be seen to like them.
+So eat green beans and say, "These are so crunchy!".

-2.Eat as a family: Try to eat at the table with the family as often as you can.
-Eating with others can make eating seem more normal and less of an issue as the focus is less on the food and more on the conversation.
-Then eat vegetables with your meal and give them to your children then you can all eat them.
+Try to eat at the table with the family as often as you can.
+Eating with others can make eating seem more normal and less of an issue, as the focus is less on the food and more on the conversation.
+Then eat vegetables with your meal, and give them to your children, so that you're all eating them.
 It will start to seem normal.

-3.Say the right things: What you say is almost as important as what you do so say the right things about food Eat healthy food and comment ‘this is lovely’, have a second helping saying ‘this is really lovely’ and stop when you are full saying ‘I am full now’.
+What you say is almost as important as what you do – so try to say the right things about food.
+Eat healthy food and comment "this is lovely", have a second helping saying "this is really lovely", and stop when you are full, saying "I am full now".
 Don’t call healthy food ‘boring’ or even ‘so healthy’.

-4.Be encouraging: You can encourage a child to eat more but don’t let this dominate a meal.
-The odd comment such as ‘try and eat a few more peas’ or ‘have a bit more of your tea or you’ll be hungry later on’ are fine.
-But pressure, blackmail, anger, upset and any kind of drama will make the child dig in their heels and you will have lost the battle.
+You can encourage a child to eat more, but don’t let this dominate a meal.
+The odd comment such as "try to eat a few more peas" or "have a bit more of your tea or you’ll be hungry later on" are fine.
+But pressure, blackmail, anger, upset and any kind of drama will make the child dig in their heels – and you will have lost the battle.
 Pick your fights carefully.

-5.Use mindless eating: Mindless eating is usually seen as a problem and many people mindlessly eat more because its there.
+Mindless eating is usually seen as a problem and many people mindlessly eat more because it's there.
 But it can also be used to help children eat more healthy foods.
-So when your child is watching the TV or in the car give them a bowl of chopped up fruit, a box of grapes or a plate of carrot sticks and cucumber and they will eat it without thinking.
+So when your child is watching the TV or in the car, give them a bowl of chopped up fruit, a box of grapes or a plate of carrot sticks and cucumber, and they will eat it without thinking.

-6.Use peer pressure: Children like to be like their friends, so use peer pressure.
-Invite friends round for tea and give them all the same food and the same amount to eat.
-Or try asking for your child to go to a friends for tea and tell the mum to feed your child whatever they are feeding theirs but not to make a fuss about it.
+Children like to be like their friends, so use peer pressure.
+Invite friends round for tea and give them all the same food, and the same amount to eat.
+Or try asking for your child to go to a friend's for tea, and tell the mum to feed your child whatever they are feeding theirs – but not to make a fuss about it.